-You’ll automatically avoid Stamp Duty if you buy a property below £125,000.
-But for many homebuyers this just isn’t possible.
+You’ll automatically avoid Stamp Duty if you buy a property for less than £125,000.

 There are other circumstances in which Stamp Duty is either not payable or can be reduced:

-- Slightly over rate band - If the price is only just within a higher band, ask the seller or estate agent if they would accept a slightly lower price.
+- Slightly over rate band.
+If the price is only just within a higher band, ask the seller or estate agent if they would accept a slightly lower price.

-- Transfer of deeds - If you transfer the deeds of your home to someone else – either as a gift or in your will – they won’t have to pay Stamp Duty on the market value of the property.
+- Transfer of deeds.
+If you transfer the deeds of your home to someone else – either as a gift or in your will – they won’t have to pay Stamp Duty on the market value of the property.

 However, if you exchange properties with another person, you will each have to pay Stamp Duty on the property you receive based on its market value.

 Find out about other situations where Stamp Duty might not be payable on the GOV.UK websiteopens in new window